varnish/tinykvm/README.md

 Time spent: 238876ns (238 micros)
 Time spent: 241880ns (241 micros)
 ```
 Creating and closing a single VM 2k times shows that there is an overhead of 240 microseconds.
+These VMs are sharing memory.

 Scaling cost of concurrency